Taxat-Senat

 Taxat-Senat is a commune in the Allier department in Auvergne-Rhône-Alpes in central France.
 It is located 16.5 km northwest of Gannat along the D223 road, northwest of Charroux, southwest of Chezelle, west of Ussel-d'Allier and northeast of Bellenaves and Naves.

 Population

 Economy

-In 2007, the working age population was 120 people, 96 were active and 24 were inactive.
-92 of the 96 active people (49 men and 43 women) were employed and 4 (1 man and 3 women) unemployed.
-Of the 24, 8 inactive people were retired, 6 were students and 10 were classified as "other inactive".
+As of 2020, the working age population was 117 people, of which 74% were active (7% unemployed) and 26% were inactive (11% retired, 10% students).

-In 2009 there were 84 tax units making up 218 individuals, and the median annual income tax per person was €16,102.5.

-In 2007, 12 establishments existed in the commune, including a food company, a manufacturer, a construction company and an auto repair firm and service companies.
-In 2000, the commune had 22 farms covering a total of 1274 hectares.

 Sights

 The commune contains the Église romane Saint-André de Taxat, dated to the twelfth century with rich frescoes of the fourteenth century.
 It is listed on the Supplementary List of Historic Monuments and is partly ruined, especially the floor of the nave and is subject to a restoration plan.
 The other church, Église de Senat, the parish church, has an apse and bell tower which are also on Supplementary List of Historic Monuments.